IntroSDE/introsde2013/lab10/README.md

     * readPerson(int personId) (returns the Person)
     * createPerson(Person p) (returns the personId of the new Person, or a negative number representing an error)
     * updatePerson(Person p) (returns the personId of the updated Person, or a negative number representing an error)
+        * [OPTION A] If p includes changes to the "healthProfile" you can should 1) replace the current profile with a new one if no hpId is specified (in which case, the old health profile should be part of the history now) or 2) update the corrisponding health profile if an hpId is given
     * deletePerson(int id) (returns 0, or a negative number representing an error)
-    * updatePersonHealthProfile(int personId, HealthProfile hp) (returns health profile updated, or a negative number representing an error).
+    * updatePersonHealthProfile(int personId, HealthProfile hp) (returns the id of the health profile updated, or a negative number representing an error).
 If no health profile exists yet, create it.
+In any other case, you should only update the health profile which is given by the hpId inside hp.
+    * [OPTION B] addPersonHealthProfile(int personId, HealthProfile hp) (adds a new health profile to replace the current one, which should pass to the history).
+When creating new health profiles, you can use either option A or B, the one you prefer.

 // Person & HealthProfile
 ```xml